Menü

 How to determine the quality of a journal

-Various criteria can be used to determine the quality of a journal.
-The most important criteria is undoubtedly whether a journal employs a peer review process.
-The reputation and prestige of the scientists and researchers that make up the Editorial Committee is another useful point of reference for determining the quality of a journal.
+Several criteria can be used to assess the quality of a journal, but the most important criterion is whether it adheres to the peer-review standards established within its scholarly community.
+The reputation and prestige of the scientists and researchers that make up the Editorial Committee is another useful point of reference.

 Visibility and impact of articles and journals published as open access